Debmallya-03/TradeNova/README.md

 - Access the AI chatbot for market insights.
 - Explore stock trends, analytics, and reports on the dashboard.

-## 📜 License
-This project is open-source and available under the MIT License.

-## 🌟 Contributing
-We welcome contributions!
-Feel free to open issues or submit pull requests.

 ## 📬 Contact
 For queries, reach out via **Email** or connect on **LinkedIn**.